Film: Overdrawn at the Memory Bank

 - Fat Bastard: The Novicorp Chairman.

-- Indecisive Parody: Accounts for most of the more bizarre moments (esp. the "mustard on the brain" scenes.)
+- Indecisive Parody: Accounts for most of the more bizarre moments, for example the Creepy Children who almost get mustard on someone's exposed brain.

 - Inherently Funny Words: The filmmakers seemed to think it was "anteaters."
 It's the only explanation for the constant anteater bashing.
 In the real world viewers thought it was constant use of the words "Fingal," and "dopple," which the MST3K crew gets a lot of mileage from in their treatment of the movie.